 Stem Cells and Cancer

-We study stem cells and cancer using genetically engineered mouse models and organoids with a specific interest in Wnt signaling.
+We study stem cells and cancer using genetically engineered mice and organoids with a specific interest in Wnt signaling.

 Wnt signaling plays key roles in governing various cellular processes during embryogenesis, organogenesis, and tissue homeostasis.
 We are exploring how Wnt signaling controls tissue stem and progenitor cells and orchestrates tissue regeneration.
 Aberrant activation of Wnt signaling contributes to cancer.
 Given the crucial roles of Wnt signaling in tissue homeostasis and regeneration, direct targeting of Wnt signaling as a cancer treatment is challenging.
 To overcome this, we are in the study of new molecules, cancer-specific regulators of Wnt signaling, in pre-clinical model systems.